Alignak-monitoring/alignak-doc/source/06_monitoring_features/external_commands.rst

 Below you will find descriptions of each external command.

 .. warning:: all those external commands are not implemented in Alignak!
-When possible this list will be updated to reflect the real status of usable commands!
+This list contains all the commonly known external commands and keep you informed if the command is implemented or not!

 ACKNOWLEDGE_HOST_PROBLEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~